sstroemer/en.ergie.at/README.md

 ### Making a change

-This section showcase a common workflow, used when proposing a change, on the example of adding (yourself) as new author - which might very likely be the first change that you'll do.
+This section showcases a common workflow, used when proposing a change, on the example of adding (yourself) as new author - which might very likely be the first change that you'll do.

 #### Creating a new branch to make changes